UWCS/apollo/README.md

 * For testing CI locally, use [act-cli](https://github.com/nektos/act).

-* Although the default database engine in config files is SQLite3, the current production database engine is PostgreSQL.
+* The current production database engine is PostgreSQL.
-  In order to test code against a PostgreSQL database, you will need to install `psycopg2` and set up a PostgreSQL instance.
+  You may wish to use another database engine such as MySQL or SQLite for local testing.

 #### Testing subsections